 The Cardiac Cath Laboratory Services of Highlands Regional Medical Center provides services for invasive and noninvasive procedures and immediate post-procedure care.
-The department is staffed to be operated Monday through Friday, 7:00am - 4:00pm, or as needed.

 A Cardiac Cath is defined as a medical procedure requiring the passage of a catheter into one or more cardiac chambers of the left and right heart, with or without coronary arteriograms, for the purpose of diagnosing congenital or acquired cardiovascular diseases, or for determining measurement of blood pressure flow.
 Cardiac caths also include the selective catheterization of the coronary ostia with injection of contrast medium into the coronary arteries.